peraro/flint-finiteflow-dep/README.md

 the Flint dependencies of the Ampff library.
 It is only intended for Ampff users which do not wish to install the full Flint library.

-Unlike the full Flint library, this version has no external dependencies.
+Unlike the full Flint library, this version only depends on the GMP library.

 The contents of the original README of Flint are in README_ORIGINAL.